bwei2121/Tennis-Bracketology/README.md

 <h3 align="center">Tennis-Bracketology</h3>

   <p align="center">
-    View from a variety of tennis tournaments since 2023, predict a tournament bracket, and gain insights for your match predictions.
+    View from the current professional tennis tournaments, predict a tournament bracket, and gain insights for your match predictions.
     <br />
     <!-- <a href="https://github.com/bwei2121/Tennis-Bracketology"><strong>Explore the docs »</strong></a> -->
     <!-- <br />